microsoft/WhatTheHack/000-HowToHack/WTH-PRReviewProcess.md

     If the second (or any other) reviewer has requested changes, it is the responsibility of the assigned owner of the PR to reach out to the author(s) to let them know it is their action to make the changes requested by the second (or any other) reviewer.

-    **NOTE:** If the PR has a lof of changes, it is a good practice for the assigned PR owner to coordinate with all reviewers to let them have a chance to review and request changes before reaching out to the author(s) to let the author(s) know they have an action.
+    **NOTE:** If the PR has a lot of changes, it is a good practice for the assigned PR owner to coordinate with all reviewers to let them have a chance to review and request changes before reaching out to the author(s) to let the author(s) know they have an action.
 1. The steps above shall be repeated until all reviewers have “approved” the changes.
 When all reviews are complete and “approved’, the “Merge pull request” button will light up green, and it’s up to assigned PR owner to have the honor of mashing the big green button! 😊

     At this point, the PR is “closed” and the assigned task is complete.